Automattic/vip-quickstart/README.md

 1. Clone the [VIP Quickstart Github repo](https://github.com/Automattic/vip-quickstart)
 2. Run `vagrant up`
-3. Set 10.86.73.80 in your hosts file or configure [Zeroconf](#zeroconf)
+3. Set "10.86.73.80 vip.local" in your hosts file or configure [Zeroconf](#zeroconf)
-4. Go to http://vip.dev in your browser, login with username: wordpress, password: wordpress
+4. Go to http://vip.local in your browser, login with username: wordpress, password: wordpress

 ### Windows